 - Westminster Larger Catechism, Q&A 91-153.
 (WLC hereafter)

 I will have things to say myself, but I will likewise let men much wiser than me explain the Decalogue of God to us and to our benefit.

 It was a great and very helpful observation that I read in Calvin first and which is expressed in the words of the WLC that “where a duty is commanded, the contrary sin is forbidden; and, where a sin is forbidden, the contrary duty is commanded: so, where a promise is annexed, the contrary threatening is included; and, where a threatening is annexed, the contrary promise is included” (Q. 99, rule 4).
-This is a very helpful observation to see that the Decalogue not only calls us to abstain from sin, but at the same time to do good.
-Thus the sixth commandment not only commands unlawful killing, but also the call to protect the lives of people and count life as precious.
+This is a very helpful observation to see that the Decalogue not only calls us to abstain from sin, but at the same time to do the contrary of sin.
+Thus the sixth commandment not only commands unlawful killing, but also calls us to protect the lives of people and count life as precious.
 The ninth commandment not only commands refraining from false witness and lies, but also telling the truth at all times.
 I believe this is what is meant by the statement that the moral law was “summarized” in the Decalogue.
-To preserve life, to speak truth, to be faithful to one’s spouse, to love God, to honor elders are self-evident moral truths, yet they are not explicitly commanded in the Decalogue, but we implicitly acknowledge that they’re in this way required.
+To preserve life, to speak the truth, to be faithful to one’s spouse, to love God, to honor elders are self-evident moral truths, yet they are not explicitly commanded in the Decalogue, but we implicitly acknowledge that they’re included in the moral law.

 Preface To The Decalogue

 Exod.
 20:1-2 And God spoke all these words, saying, 2 “I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.